emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 run: emmet.expand_abbreviation
 </div>

-This is why Emmet need some indicators (like spaces) where it should stop parsing to not expand anything that you don’t need.
-If you still thinking that such formatting is required for complex abbreviations to make them more readable:
+This is why Emmet needs some indicators (like spaces) where it should stop parsing to not expand anything that you don’t need.
+If you’re still thinking that such formatting is required for complex abbreviations to make them more readable:

 * Abbreviations are not a templating language, they don’t have to “readable”, they have to be “quickly expandable and removable”.
 * You don’t really need to write complex abbreviations.
 Stop thinking that “typing” is the slowest process in web-development.
 You’ll quickly find out that constructing a single complex abbreviation is much slower (and may introduce more errors) that constructing and typing a few short ones.